-Reaching In: A Handbook for the Families of Parents Incarcerated in Wisconsin
+Reaching Beyond Bars: A Handbook for Parents Incarcerated in Wisconsin and their Families

-Note: Caregivers to children of incarcerated parents may be male or female.
-To keep the wording in this handbook simple and avoid using "he/she" or "him/her" over and over, we have chosen to refer to the caregiver as "she" or "her."
-Likewise, the incarcerated parents may be male or female.
-In this handbook, we have chosen to refer to the incarcerated parent as "he" or "him."
-We have also chosen to refer to the child as "he" or "him."
+Note: Incarcerated parents may be male or female.
+To keep the wording in this handbook simple and avoid using "he/she" or "him/her" over and over, in this handbook, we have chosen to refer to the incarcerated parent as "he" or "him."
+Likewise, caregivers to children of incarcerated parents may be male or female.
+We will refer to the caregiver as "she" or "her."
+We will also refer to the child as "he" or "him."